 Pre-Mount in Routine

-My gut tells me that if they pre-mount they are seeing the sight picture not checking the beads and making sure the gun is mounted correctly.
+My gut tells me that if they pre-mount, they are seeing the sight picture.
+They are not checking the beads and making sure the gun is mounted correctly.

-“He's careful to distinguish the difference between a less experienced shooter who may do this and be looking down the beads, vs the experienced competitor who is reinforcing his commitment to the target at the break point!”
+“He’s careful to distinguish the difference between a less-experienced shooter who may do this and look down the beads vs. the experienced competitor who is reinforcing his commitment to the target at the breakpoint!”

-Because everything we do in shooting moving occurs in the periphery and things in the periphery are interpreted based on how we want them to be seen or perceived then less experienced shooters cannot get away with pre-mount in their
+Everything we do in shooting moving occurs in the periphery, and things in the periphery are interpreted based on how we want them to be seen or perceived.
+This means that less-experienced shooters cannot get away with pre-mount in their pre-shot routine!